andrevidela/Research-report/Thesis/index.md

+\title{Exploring the uses of Quantitative Types}
+\maketitle

 # Abstract

-Idris2 is a programming language featuring Quantitative type theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
-This is the result of more than 30 years of developement spawned by the work of Girard on Linear logic.
+Idris2 is a programming language featuring Quantitative type theory\cite{qtt}, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
+This is the result of more than 30 years of development spawned by the work of Girard on Linear logic\cite{linear-logic}.
 Until Idris2, our understanding of linear types and their uses in dependently-typed programs was hypothetical.
 However this changes with languages like Idris2, which allow us to explore the semantics of running programs using linear and dependent types.
 In this thesis I explore multiple facets of programming through the lens of quantitative programming, from ergonomics, to performance.
 I will present how quantitative annotations can help the programmer write program that precisely match their intension, help the compiler better analyse the program written, and help the output bytecode to run faster.

+\newpage
+\setcounter{secnumdepth}{1}
+\tableofcontents
+\newpage
 # Introduction

 In this project I will demonstrate different uses and results stemming from a programming practice that allows us to specify how many times each variable is being used.
 This information is part of the type system, in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
 Such types are called “linear types”.

 As we will see there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types and linear types.
 After that we will see some examples of (new and old) uses for linear types in Idris2.
 This focus on practical examples will be followed by a context review of the existing body of theoretical work around linear types.
-Once both the theoretical and practical landscape have been set I will delve into the main two topics of this thesis, the ergonomics of Quantitative Type Theory (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.
+Once both the theoretical and practical landscape have been set I will delve into the main two topics of this thesis, the ergonomics of Quantitative Type Theory$\cite{qtt}$ (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.

 The ergonomics chapter will focus on how the current implementation of Idris can be extended, and the steps already taken toward those extensions.
 The performance chapter will analyse one aspect of performance that can be optimised thanks to clever use of linearity.